mossillus/mossillus/README.md

 - Hands-on experience includes developing LLM-based pipelines to extract structured data from scientific literature in photovoltaics and electronic materials, with outputs in CSV/JSON and visualized evaluation metrics.
 - Led a machine learning project on flight delay prediction using regression, LSTM, time-series, and Random Forest models to evaluate performance trade-offs.
 - As a library research assistant, audited 10,000–20,000 course materials and maintained a data portal supporting over $13 million in textbook cost savings for students.
-- Presented at *Open AI* and *Teaching and Learning with AI* as a Student Advocate for the Integration of Gen AI tools for higher education.
+- Presented at *OpenEd Live* and *Teaching and Learning with AI* as a Student Advocate for the Integration of Gen AI tools for higher education.

 <br/>